PROJECT: CORDEX-Africa: Enhancing climate change knowledge in Africa

 African countries face serious impacts from climate change in this century and beyond.
 Global climate models help to paint a picture of future climate change and give information on the likelihood of more drought and sea level rise, uncertain rainfall patterns, and other changes.

 The technology and methodology behind regional climate models, downscaled from global climate models, are improving to provide information about future climate change and its impact in finer detail.
-That’s exactly what the World Climate Research Program (WRCP) is promoting through CORDEX, the Coordinated Regional Downscaling Experiment.
+That’s exactly what the World Climate Research Program (WRCP) promoted through CORDEX, the Coordinated Regional Downscaling Experiment.

-The CORDEX Africa Programme represents a significant step in advancing African research and policy on climate change.
+The CORDEX Africa Programme represented a significant step in advancing African research and policy on climate change.
 With more detailed information about how climate change will affect the continent, African countries can plan more effectively.
-Key to the project’s success is ensuring the data is relevant to Africa’s knowledge needs.
+Key to the project’s success was ensuring the data is relevant to Africa’s knowledge needs.

 African expertise was developed to analyse and interpret CORDEX data, and CDKN supported efforts to link these researchers with policy-makers to determine appropriate ways to apply the CORDEX results to decision-making.

 CDKN partnered with leading research centres to deliver the programme: WRCP, the University of Cape Town’s Climate Systems Analysis Group, START, the International Centre for Theoretical Physics, and the Swedish Meteorological-Hydrological Institute.

 Through the programme, CDKN fostered greater communication between African scientists and research institutions, northern-based scientists and research institutions, think tanks, and development practitioners.
 Workshops and dialogues with African policy-makers were run to inform the policy community and decision-making.

 The first training workshop for African users of CORDEX data took place at the end of March 2011 at the Abdus Salam International Centre for Theoretical Physics in Trieste, Italy.
 Participants from four distinct geographical regions – the Sahel, Southern West Africa, South East Africa and Southern Africa – focused on accessing model data, interpreting uncertainties, and used the information in initial analysis of future projections of regional climate.